Family Encyclopedia >> Science

 The dwarf planet Eris

-Eris, or officially (136199) Eris, is a dwarf planet more massive than Pluto and with a diameter of 2326 km.
-It is therefore the ninth most massive body orbiting the Sun.
-Discovered in January 2005, it has a natural satellite called Dysnomia.
-Located about 97 AU, or 1.451×10 10 km from our star, it is the furthest known dwarf planet from the Sun.
+Eris, officially (136199) Eris, outweighs Pluto with a diameter of 2326 km, ranking as the ninth most massive body orbiting the Sun.
+Discovered in January 2005, it has a moon called Dysnomia and lies about 97 AU—or 1.451×1010 km—from the Sun, the farthest known dwarf planet.

 Exoplanets SWEEPS-04 and SWEEPS-11